 Musculotendinous aspiration or injection procedure guidance

-Trauma to the musculoskeletal system is a common reason for ...
+Trauma to the musculoskeletal system is ...